JvanKatwijk/qt-dab/README.md

 ![6.1](/spectrum-ideal.png)

-The ideal form of the spectrum - and the signal constellation as shown in the IQScope - is not seen often with real inputs.
+The ideal form of the spectrum and the signal constellation as shown in the picture above is not often seen with real inputs.

 ![6.1](/qt-dab-correlation.png)

-The *correlation* scope shows the correlation between the incoming signal and predefined  data, indicating what it should be.
+The *correlation* scope shows the correlation between the incoming signal and predefined  data, i.e. the data as what it should be.
 *Correlation* is used in identifying the precise start of the (relevant) data of the frame in the input sample stream.
 The picture shows more more peaks, i.e. the signal from more than one transmitter is received.
-Since the incoming samplerate is known, and - in this case - the distance of the receiver to the transmitter of the strongest signal is known, estimated for (relative) distances can be computed.
+Since the samplerate is known, and - in this case - the distance of the receiver to the transmitter of the strongest signal is known, estimates for (relative) distances can be computed.

 ![6.1](/qt-dab-null-period.png)

-A DAB signal is received as a sequences of smples, and can be thought to be built up from frames, rach frame consisting of 199608 consecutive samples.
+A DAB signal is received as a sequence of samples, and can be thought to be built up from frames, each frame consisting of 199608 consecutive samples.
-The first app 2500 samples of such a frame do not carry a signal, the NULL period.
+The first app.
+2500 samples of a frame do not carry a signal, the NULL period.
-The *NULL scope* shows the samples in the transition from the NULL period to the first data block of a DAB frame.
+The *NULL scope* shows the samples in the transition from the NULL period to the first samples *with* data of a DAB frame.

 ![6.1](/qt-dab-tii-data.png)

-In reality the NULL period is not completely empty, it contains an encoding of the TII data.
+In reality the NULL period is not completely without signal, it contains an encoding of the TII data.
 The *TII scope* shows the spectrum of the data in the NULL period.
-This TII data - when decoded leading to 2 digit numbers-  is used to identify the transmitter of the signal received, the data can be mapped upon a name and location of the transmitter.
+This TII data - when decoded leading to 2 digit numbers-  is used to identify the transmitter of the signal received, these numbers can be mapped upon a name and location of the transmitter.
-If the home position is known, the distance to the transmitter is computed.

 ![6.1](/qt-dab-channel.png)

 The *channel scope* shows the *channel response* on the transmitted data, i.e. the deformation of the transmitted signal as received.
 The picture shows the *cyan colored line*, i.e. the channel response on the amplitude, and the *red line*, i.e.  the channel effects on the phase of the samples.

 ![6.1](/qt-dab-stddev.png)

 The *deviation scope* shows the mean deviation of the carriers in the decoded signal, ideally their phase is (a multiple of) 90 degrees.
-The phases are mapped upon (soft) bits.
+The phases are mapped upon (soft) bits, the larger the deviations, the less reliable these soft bits are.
 The Y-axis is in Hz.

 ![8.1](/configuration-and-control.png)

-The *configuration and control* widget contains  check boxes and buttons with which the configuration of the decoding process can be influenced.
+The *configuration and control* widget contains  checkboxes, spinboxes and buttons with which the configuration of the decoding process can be influenced.

-At starting up Qt-DAB for the (very) first time, obviously no device is selected yet, the widget is made visible to allow selection of an input device (the combobox at the bottom line right).
+At starting up Qt-DAB-6.X for the (very) first time, no device is selected yet, amd the widget is made visible to allow selection of an input device (the combobox at the bottom line right).

 For a detailed description of all selectors, see the manual.